-The process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.
+Process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.

-Process scheduling is an essential part of a Multiprogramming operating systems.
+Process scheduling is an essential part of a Multiprogramming operating system.
 Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

-There are three types of process scheduler.
+There are three types of process schedulers.

-- Long Term or job scheduler :
+- Long Term or job scheduler:

-- Short term or CPU scheduler :
+- Short-term or CPU scheduler:

-It is responsible for selecting one process from ready state for scheduling it on the running state.
+It is responsible for selecting one process from the ready state for scheduling it on the running state.
 Note: Short-term scheduler only selects the process to schedule it doesn’t load the process on running.
 Here is when all the scheduling algorithms are used.
 The CPU scheduler is responsible for ensuring there is no starvation owing to high burst time processes.